-The Organization is guaranteeing a loan for a healthcare organization located in Pedro Vicente Maldonado and Santo Domingo, Ecuador in the amount of \$240,000 plus interest at 6%.
-The Organization believes that the healthcare organization will be able to meet their debt payment obligations and therefore accruing a liability is not necessary.

-Subsequent to year end, the healthcare organization in Ecuador paid off the remaining balance of the loan, relieving the Organization from being a guarantor.
+Prior to 2022, the Organization guaranteed a loan for a healthcare organization located in Pedro Vicente Maldonado and Santo Domingo, Ecuador in the amount of \$240,000 plus interest at 6%.
+The Organization believed that the healthcare organization would be able to meet their debt payment obligations and therefore accruing a liability was not necessary.
+During 2022, the remaining balance was paid off, relieving the Organization from being a guarantor.